stripe-archive/accept-a-card-payment/README.md

 ## Get support

-If you found a bug or want to suggest a new feature, use case or sample, please [file an issue](../../issues).
+If you found a bug or want to suggest a new [feature/use case/sample], please [file an issue](../../issues).

 If you have questions, comments, or need help with code, we're here to help:
 - on [IRC via freenode](https://webchat.freenode.net/?channel=#stripe)